Asymmetric Encryption

 - A specific elliptic curve used in ECC.

-- Widely used in blockchain and cryptocurrency applications, notably in Bitcoin.
+- Widely used in blockchain and cryptocurrency, notably in Bitcoin.

-Diffie-Hellman is a cryptographic protocol for secure key exchange, enabling two parties to establish a shared secret over an insecure communication channel.
+Diffie-Hellman is a cryptographic protocol for secure key exchange which enables two parties to establish a shared secret over an insecure communication channel.

 - Based on discrete logarithms and modular arithmetic.